bsblaw/portfolio-balancer/README.md

 ## How to use it

 1. Download bank statements in CSV format to a Google Drive folder of your choice.
 You must group CSV files with the same timestamp into a subfolder.
-Each subfolder essentially represents a snapshot of your porfolio in time.
-For example, you may designated "/PorfolioBalanceData" as the main folder, then download CSV files for "Jan 1, 2023" into a subfolder named "/PorfolioBalanceData/2023-01-01/".
+Each subfolder essentially represents a snapshot of your portfolio in time.
+For example, you may designated "/PortfolioBalanceData" as the main folder, then download CSV files for "Jan 1, 2023" into a subfolder named "/PortfolioBalanceData/2023-01-01/".

 2. Open the Google Spreadsheet where you would like portfolio information to be displayed.
 Install the Apps Script by clicking on "Extensions -> Apps Script", then click on the "+" button next to "Library".
 Install the PortfolioBalance library by searching the script ID: `13qknmTXWz8jjsjW-eaGxdLmusTN0NBHxtsy4umHLleQocUknR6wBO7_s`.
 Replace auto-generated content of "Code.gs" with the following: